Types of Sleeves!

 - Raglan Sleeves

 - Petal Sleeves

 Ruffle Sleeves – tutorial from Sew Sew Easy – this top looks really feminine and fun with these delicate sleeves added.

 The Raglan Sleeve extends all the way to the neckline, often seen on casual clothing like T-shirts, you can see the seam clearly in this photo – Here’s a tutorial from the blog “It’s Always Autumn” – showing exactly how to create a well fitting t-shirt like this with raglan sleeves.

 Tulip sleeves are very flattering as they have a little give and they don’t cut straight across the arm, so you don’t draw attention to the width of your arms as happens with many short sleeves.
 We found a great tutorial with details of how to measure up and make Tulip Sleeves (click on the images in the post to enlarge them!), and this lovely image of how great a tulip sleeve can look, here on the Sorbetto Top made by Mika at Savory Stitches

-In issue 5 of Love Sewing we also have a free Kimono Pattern so you can now create a top with these beautiful and very on trend Kimono Sleeves too!
+In issue 5 of Love Sewing we also have a free Robe Pattern so you can now create a top with these beautiful and very on trend floaty sleeves too!